 Toggle off the Touch.

 Photoshop, Illustrator, and other art programs, as well as Mac and Windows operating systems, are increasingly integrated with touch.
 So getting one with touch prepares you for the future.
-But if you just want something simple, the Draw may be the best graphics tablet for you.
+However, you will now have to get an Intuos Pro to get touch, or buy one of the older Intuos Pen & Touch tabltets.

-We think the best Wacom tablet for beginners or those on a budget is the Intuos Draw.
-If you’re just dipping your toe in the digital paint, this tablet is a good place to start.
+We think the best Wacom tablet for beginners or those on a budget is the Intuos 2018.
+If you’re just dipping your toe in digital paint, it’s a good place to start.

 The pen that comes with the Intuos line does not have an eraser.
 You can erase using your art program instead.
-The Intuos Pen is different than the Pro Pen that comes with the Intuos Pro.
-The Intuos Pen is thinner and has no eraser end.
+The Intuos Pen is different than the Pro Pen that comes with the Intuos Pro, whereas the Intuos Pen is thinner and has no eraser end.

 With Intuoses, most of the tablet is the active area.
 The buttons are in the top corners.
 The Intuoses have the benefit of saving desk space.